 The docs put me on Oxycodin/contin.
 In the hospital I had one of those button thingies, but at home I took pills.
 I was taking very large doses when I left the hospital the first time.
 The pain was under control, so it became important to me to Get Off the Drugs before I had surgery, which was about 2 months later.
 I started gradually which was hard, but going ok.

 One day, about 2 weeks before the surgery, I decided to just stop.
 It was a mistake.
 My BP dropped to about 80/50 and I passed out.
 Luckily, my partner was there, took me to the ED, where I got an IV and a long lecture on going cold turkey.
 This lesson learned, after surgery, I set a schedule (I still have the little notebook where I kept track of times), and spent a few weeks watching the clock, several times each day, till I could take another pill.

 The oxy did not give me a high.
 It did not make me feel like superperson, or anything like that.
 All it did was keep me from feeling the pain from the surgery, which involved significant metal implants, and transplant of bone to the metal and the place where the bone came from and the muscles that had to be cut to get to the place bone had been eaten away by infection.
 Yeah, I was a mess.
-And it kept me from feeling the pain of withdrawal from not having oxycontin in my system.

 I remember sitting there, looking at my notebook, wanting a pill, hoping I got the time wrong, hoping that I could take another pill, realizing, no, I could not.
 I would go and walk for 2-3 minutes, which is all I could do, and sit back down.
 By my own, pre-illness standards, I would stop and think how pathetic I was.
 And then I'd look at the clock again.